The Premier's Anzac Prize 2016 winners were:

-These students will tour Gallipoli and the Western Front in April and May 2016.
+These students toured Gallipoli and the Western Front in April and May 2016.
 Follow their journey as they share photos, videos and their personal stories about their trip.

 These photos, videos and journal entries are the students' personal experiences of the tour and the soldiers they researched.
-You can view the photos on the 2016 tour photo gallery page and view videos from the tour and post tour on the DET YouTube channel(note: clicking this link will take you to an external website).
+View the photos on the 2016 tour photo gallery page and videos from the tour and post tour on the DET YouTube channel(note: clicking this link will take you to an external website).

 |Tuesday 3 May 2016||Paris to Singapore to Brisbane|

 |Sunday 1 May 2016||Amiens|